ACT Trustees

 Jolyon has been associated with ACT since 1978.
 He has been a Trustee, then Chairman, and now proudly is President.
 He is also very proud to have been awarded an MBE for services to music and to the rural communities of Cumbria.

-Olive Clarke - Vice President
+Olive Clarke

-Olive Clarke - Vice President
+Olive Clarke – Vice President to December 2023.

 Olive was the first chairperson of ACT’s Village hall Conferences and was treasurer of her own Village Hall for over 30 years.
-As a lifelong committed WI member, Olive believes we must first build our own Jerusalem on our own home ground.
+As a lifelong committed WI member, Olive believed we must first build our own Jerusalem on our own home ground.